angela-cheruto9/Churn-in-Telecom-s-dataset/README.md

 ![Screenshot (387)](https://user-images.githubusercontent.com/104419035/196142058-187c8132-cab0-426d-9039-94db1a572508.png)

 The False count added up to 2850 and True count was 483.
-False meaning the client did not churn and True meaning the client churned
+False meaning the client did not churn and True meaning the client churned.

+Data is highly imbalanced, as the ratio of the customers who churn and those who don't churn is 86:14 .
+I then analysed the data with other features while taking the target value into consideration.

+## Data preprocessing

+The datasets contains customers who churned and those who did not.
+We started by detecting and dealing with missing values, datatype conversion, checking and removing multicollinearity and analysis of variables against the target variable(churn).

 ### loading data